edouardklein/businessclassif/Notebook.md

 It does not look very good, but the information is legible.

 Maybe I could do a specialized function to plot that, so that there is only one hull per strategy, instead of multiple hulls plotted one over the others as it is now.
-We'll see with the client :ASK:.
+I wrote the =subcat_plot()= function to this end.
+It does look good enough.

 The results are surprisingly good.
 The strategy 'all_must_match' seems promising.

-:BUG: I suspect I should take a look again at the plot function and the keywords argument.
-Maybe super_plot and so one are redundant now that I can give the 'all_cat' archument to comparative_plot
+I suspect I should take a look again at the plot function and the keywords argument.
+Maybe super_plot and so on are redundant now that I can give the 'all_cat' archument to comparative_plot.
+I remove all *_plot fuctions and use the =all_cat= keyword argument instead.

 # Exp5 Better use of descriptive words
 ## Using exclusive descriptive words
 Some descriptive words are shared between two categories.
 Therefore, looking for them to select only one of those is risky.
 There should be a way (TF-IDF?) to select only relevant, somehow exclusive words.

+In this case, a document is made of the descriptive words for the supercategory and each of its subcategories.
+The whole corpus is the documents for all supercategories.

+We train a tf_idf transformer on that corpus.

+The we compute the distance between the tfidf transform of a cik text and all supercatgories' tf-idf vectors, and choose the closest(s).

+I made a mistake in the arithmetic code (int(c/10)==...) that works with supercategories and subcategories, etc. I should put that into functions.

 # Misc Info
 - Supercategories : first two digits